Financial Aid Basics

 Important: Be sure to review and make any changes or corrections to your SAR.
 However, if you have been asked to submit documentation to JCC's Financial Aid Office or you receive a Financial Aid Award Notification from JCC, contact the financial aid office before making changes!

-We will advise you by U.S. mail if your application is selected for a process called Verification.
+We will contact you if your application is selected for a process called Verification.
 Submit all requested documentation so that we can confirm to the Department of Education that your FAFSA is correct and accurate.

 If you or your family have unusual circumstances (e.g., loss of employment or income, marital separation, death in the family); or you believe that an exception should be made to your dependency status that requires parental information, please contact the financial aid office at: (716) 338-1009 to speak with a financial aid advisor.